-North Sea time series
+North Sea ecological time series (LTER)

 Just as the physical time series the biological AWI time series are also generated at pretty much all AWI sites and encompass almost all components of the marine foodweb from bacteria to fish.
 The data are collected useing a multitude of methods from counts to automated sensors and molecular methods to capture the full diversity local communities.